wojnosystems/go-optional/README.md

 }
 ```

 This will emit "values are the same!".
-However, if you use the go-present library:
+However, if you use the go-optional library:

 ```go
 package main